 Individuals with Digestive Disorders

-Certain digestive disorders, such as Crohn's disease and celiac disease, can impair the absorption of Vitamin B12.
+Certain digestive disorders, such as Crohn's disease and celiac disease, it can impair the absorption of Vitamin B12.
 People with these conditions may require supplementation to prevent deficiency and its associated complications.

 Vitamin B12 and Cognitive Function